 Syphilis is an STI caused by a spirochete, Treponema pallidum.
-If left untreated, syphilis undergoes typical stages.
-It may be asymptomatic or it may present its earliest sign (chancre) on a hidden place that may go unnoticed.
+If left untreated, the disease goes through typical stages.
+It may be asymptomatic or it may present its earliest sign (chancre) in a hidden place that may go unnoticed.
+Hence, all women should be screened for syphilis during pregnancy